How Much Horsepower Does A Turbo Add?

 At the same time, you need to add more fuel to the fire, or else the flame is wasted.

 This is an analogy for a turbocharger.
-It adds much more oxygen to the mix.
+It adds substantially more oxygen to the mix.
 At the same time, you need to remap your ECU to inject more fuel into the combustion chamber.

 What Else Do You Need To Do A Car When Adding A Turbo?